sschangi/Data-Science/README.md

 - Can we find the lisings with positive and negative reviews?

 For a summary of the analysis see the post [How to choose an airbnb place in Seattle?](https://medium.com/@schangiz2002/how-to-choose-an-airbnb-place-in-seattle-556e04dba571)

+## Project: Disaster Response Projec
+In this Project, we use a data set containing real messages that were sent during disaster events.
+By creating a machine learning pipeline, we categorize these events so that one can send the messages to an appropriate disaster relief agency.

+The project includes a web app where an emergency worker can input a new message and get classification results in several categories.
+The files and scripts are located in the `Project-Disaster-Response-Pipeline` folder.

 ## Dependencies
 Create the conda environment with: